fusionfabric/open-api-standard/Fields_and_Parameters.md

 # Fields and Parameters
 {: .no_toc}

-This section provides details on fields and parameters and the associated Finastra naming conventions and standards.
+This section provides details on fields and parameters and the associated naming conventions and standards.

 - TOC
 {:toc}